rocketstation/black-box/README.md

 ## Reserved Props

-`skin` - will be removed from props & passed to Fela.combineRules
+`skin` - if it is object or function, it will be removed from props & passed to Fela.combineRules

 `key` - will be passed to the root component